cmeeren/Fling/README.md

 For saving, you need functions to insert/update the root DTO and all (non-optional) to-one child DTOs, and you need functions to insert/update/delete all to-many or optional to-one child DTOs.
-You typically want to run all of these in a transaction, so for the `'arg` will typically contain a connection/transaction.
+You typically want to run all of these in a transaction, so `'arg` will typically contain a connection/transaction.

 You can, if you want, use an “upsert” function instead of insert/update.
 If you do, just pass this function as both the insert and update function in the next step.